This article was originally published on The Gospel Coalition.

 In Scripture, waiting is never passive.
 In fact, it’s an aggressive, faith-fueled, Godward thing.
 Waiting is a display of glorious weakness where we move deliberately and consistently toward God in prayerful reliance, asking him to do what only he can.
 For David, it required strength and courage (Ps.
 27:14; 31:24).
 Far from inert, waiting displays a deep and abiding faith in God’s ability to respond.
 “But for you, O LORD, do I wait; it is you, O LORD my God, who will answer” (Ps.
 38:15).

 Waiting is really about the heart’s “lean.”
 When the gospel is at work in our heart, it has a chiropractic effect.
 It adjusts our soul away from self-sufficiency and shifts our posture toward God.
 We go from tilting away from God to leaning toward him, from being active in the flesh to active in the Spirit.
 Dependence replaces independence as our agenda for change in others is deleted and replaced with a quiet but dynamic trust in God’s active warfare on behalf of those we love.

 Make no mistake.
-Waiting takes guts.
+It takes guts to wait.